Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/Route53.md

 ### 3. **Latency Routing Policy**
 - **Use Case**: When you have resources in `multiple AWS Regions` and want to route traffic to the region that provides the best latency.
-- **Behavior**: Route 53 routes traffic based on latency measurements between users and AWS data centers.
-It selects the region that provides the lowest latency for the user.
+- **Behavior**: Route 53 routes traffic based on latency measurements between users and AWS data centers. `It selects the region that provides the lowest latency for the user.`

 ### 4. **Failover Routing Policy**
 - **Use Case**: To configure active-passive failover.
 - **Behavior**: Route 53 routes traffic to a primary resource unless it is unhealthy, in which case it routes traffic to a secondary resource.

 ### 5. **Geolocation Routing Policy**
-- **Use Case**: To route traffic based on the geographic location of your users.
+- **Use Case**: To route traffic based on the `geographic location of your users`.
 - **Behavior**: Route 53 routes traffic to resources based on the user's location (e.g., country, continent).

 ### 6. **Geoproximity Routing Policy**